rwperrott/Useful4LinuxMint/software/desktop/github-desktop.md

 ## Options

 ### Advanced
-Untick "Usage" [] bla
+Un-tick "Usage" [] bla

 ## Accounts
-Sign in with Github.com webpage, and ensure that the browse does have excessive security present, so that it works!
+Sign in with GitHub.com webpage, and ensure that the browse does have excessive security present, so that it works!
 I prefer the mobile GitHub App for 2FA.